antmelekhin/ansible-role-gitlab-runner/README.md

 GitLab Runner
 =============

-An Ansible role for install GitLab Runner.
+An Ansible role to install GitLab Runner.

 Requirements
 ------------